weinajin/multimodal_explanation/README.md

 Weina Jin, Xiaoxiao Li, Ghassan Hamarneh.
 AAAI.
 2022

+This paper is the evaluation on the brain dataset alone.
 ```bibtext
 @article{Jin_Li_Hamarneh_2022,
 title = {Evaluating Explainable AI on a Multi-Modal Medical Imaging Task: Can Existing Algorithms Fulfill Clinical Requirements?},